Seeking debt elimination help? Your options explained

 Debt Consolidation Loans / Credit Card Debt Consolidation

 When falling victim to financial problems, debt consolidation loans are one of the most common debt solutions people think of for credit card debt consolidation.
-In some instances this option may be a good fit for you if you have excellent credit and can obtain much lower interest rate with a manageable monthly payment.
+In some instances, this option may be a good fit for you if you have excellent credit and can obtain much lower interest rate with a manageable monthly payment.
 However, many people who choose to go this route find themselves in much deeper financial trouble then they were to begin with.
 Most consolidation loans are secured by collateral, such as your house, car or other personal property.
 By obtaining this type of loan all you are really doing is exchanging an unsecured debt for a secured debt that you will still need to pay interest on.
 Another downside is that it puts your assets in an accessible position for the creditor to go after in the event of default.
 In this case, all the leverage shifts over to the creditor.
-This option only makes sense if you can obtain a new credit card debt consolidation loan with a much lower interest rate and a payment the comfortably fits within you budget.
+This option only makes sense if you can obtain a new credit card debt consolidation loan with a much lower interest rate and a payment the comfortably fits within your budget.

 Recently we have seen an increase in the number of unsecured credit card debt consolidation loans.
-Generally the interest rates on these loans carry similar if not higher than your original interest rates.
+Generally, the interest rates on these loans carry similar if not higher than your original interest rates.
 Thus the only real benefit is the convenience of one payment versus many.
-In some cases the interest rates on these loans are 20% or higher.
+In some cases, the interest rates on these loans are 20% or higher.